mechgguy/eestech-hackathon/README.md

 - We propose a web UI and a CLI for demonstration for our work.

 ## How It Works
 1. **Data Collection**: We gather customer comments and related data from public sources.
-For our current dummy implementation we used the pickle data of github issues (with user comments).
+For our current dummy implementation we used the pickle data of github issues `github_issues.pkl` (and further with user comments).
 2. **Preprocessing**: The data is preprocessed to remove noise and irrelevant information.
 We identified that some of the entries in the master pickle file comprised of Bot or automated github pull-requests and pull-requests in general which we processed as not relevant to the task at hand and so were discarded due to the fact that any inference derieved from such issues would not contribute to improving customer experience.
 The details on precprocessing including discussions can be found in the following python notebook `data-preprocessing.ipynb`.
 Some information was observed during preprocessing, mainly the fact that we needed more information about user comments to get more context for us and as an input to the LLM for better understanding of the history of an issue, to this purpose edits were made in `fetch_github_issues.py` to gather information about comments, comment history and more information over issues.
 3. **Model Selection**: We selected the Language Model (LLM) with respect to the computational and compatibility requirements of the task at hand.
 It was noted that although real time behaviour is not required, the model should process eaxh isuue within 10 minutes of standard time in a normal PC equipped with 16GB CPU RAM and no GPU.
 We used a naÏve chat-based state-of-the-art LLM since it can be remarked that the train data was not enough to notice any change in the model's output or performance.
 4. **Processing an Issue**: Go through an issue with its comment history and process it through the LLM to get potential failpoints where users could have handled the situation better.
 This is made possble by running through the web UI or the CLI.
 More details on implementation can be found in section **Getting Started**.